-Attorney Michael Brown (the blog author) and his law firm DVG Law Partner LLC offer legal services for unemployment appeals where there is no fee unless you win.
-If you are interested in free resources, below are free clinics and resources that workers could contact for help with unemployment matters.
+If you are interested in free unemployment resources, below are free clinics and resources that workers could contact for help with unemployment matters.
 Please note the clinics (as noted below) have their own requirements how you should contact them.
 Some may require you call for an appointment, while others may not assist unless you walk in and visit in person.

 Legal Action of Wisconsin

 Legal Action of Wisconsin helps some workers with unemployment matters (along with certain other legal matters), free of charge.
 Legal Action has several different regional offices throughout Wisconsin.
-Click these links for contact information for each office: Green Bay office, La Crosse office, Madison office, Milwaukee office, Oshkosh office, and Racine office.
-You can learn more about Legal Action and all its offices at this website.
+You can learn more about Legal Action at their website.

 Unemployment Appeals Clinic, UW Law School